Our Medical Guide

 Get Help Now

-At the Thompson Law Firm, we have more than 10 years of experience helping clients obtain compensation for their DUI accidents, including those who need our medical guide.
-When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office.
+At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for their personal injuries from DUI accidents in the Phoenix area, including those who need our medical guide.
+When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office, conveniently located near you.

 If you have any questions about this medical guide, please give us a call at 480-634-7480.